Skip to main content

 TermWhat it is

-SimulationA single run that alternates Driver → Target turns using one Scenario and one Target Setting.
+SimulationA single run that alternates Driver → Target turns using one scenario row, one target, and one driver.
 It records the conversations between target and driver.

 EvaluationThe scoring phase that executes all enabled Checks against the Simulation and produces metrics.